 (1) Subject to this regulation the prescribed forms for the purposes of the Act are those in the Table to this regulation.

-(2) The prescribed form for an arrest warrant for the purposes of sections 14, 33J, 33P, 50, 79, 84E and 129 of the Act is Form 1 in the Criminal Procedure Regulations 2005 Schedule 1.
+(2) The prescribed form for an arrest warrant for the purposes of the Act is Form 1 in the Criminal Procedure Regulations 2005 Schedule 1.

-(3) The prescribed form for a remand warrant for the purposes of section 17 of the Act is Form 2 in the Criminal Procedure Regulations 2005 Schedule 1.
+(3) The prescribed form for a remand warrant for the purposes of the Act is Form 2 in the Criminal Procedure Regulations 2005 Schedule 1.

-(4) The prescribed form for a warrant to commit a person to another court for the purposes of sections 78, 128 and 132 of the Act is Form 2 in the Criminal Procedure Regulations 2005 Schedule 1.
+(4) The prescribed form for a warrant to commit a person to another court for the purposes of the Act is Form 2 in the Criminal Procedure Regulations 2005 Schedule 1.

+(4a) The prescribed form for a complaint for the purposes of section 84E of the Act is Form 5 in Schedule 1 with such modifications as are necessary.

 (5) It is sufficient compliance with the Act if a form substantially in compliance with a prescribed form is used.

 Table